Earth-Friendly Pet Odor & Stain Remover

 DSC04912 Modified IR1.jpg (31781 bytes)• Does DooDoo Voodoo work on other types of odors?

 Because cat urine odor is more generally the most difficult odor to remediate, that's what we tend to focus on, but DooDoo Voodoo also works great on dog messes, ferret messes, vomit, spilled milk odor and lots more.
-Shown to the right is our rescued Terrier/Chihuahua Mix, Heidi, who has been diagnosed with a disease and is guaranteed to soil the carpet if we don't take her out to potty about every hour.
-Luckily, DooDoo Voodoo has made cleaning up after Heidi no big deal.
+Shown to the right is our now-deceased rescued Terrier/Chihuahua Mix, Heidi, who was diagnosed with a disease and was guaranteed to soil the carpet if we didn't take her out to potty about every hour.
+Luckily, DooDoo Voodoo made cleaning up after Heidi no big deal.
 DooDoo Voodoo is effective on any kind of organic odor, so it is effective on vomit, human incontinence and other body fluids which shall remain nameless.
 Read our customers' testimonials for more on all the types of odors DooDoo Voodoo has eradicated for them.

-RTU stands for Ready To Use, which means you don’t have to do any mixing with water or other ingredients before you can use the product.
-Our dealers offer DooDoo Voodoo in both RTU quarts & gallons (for those who prefer maximum convenience) and Concentrate quarts & gallons (for those who want to save money).
-While purchasing a RTU product is more convenient, obviously you’ll end up paying more for a RTU product than you will when buying DooDoo Voodoo Concentrate and mixing it with your own warm water.
-Many users will buy a quart or gallon of RTU first, then come back for a quart or gallon of Concentrate.
-Please note that we do not sell RTU directly through this website; it's only available through our dealers.
-The reasoning for this is explained on the PRODUCTS page.
+RTU stands for Ready To Use, which means you don’t have to do any mixing with water before you can use the product.
+While purchasing a RTU product is more convenient, obviously you’ll end up paying more per quart for a RTU product than you will when buying DooDoo Voodoo Concentrate (at retail) or SUPER Concentrate (through this site) and mixing it with your own warm water.

 • How much DooDoo Voodoo does it take to treat a typical feline urine spot?